senad96/Exoplanet-Detection/README.md

 ## Result

-Our CNN has achieved incredible results.
+The CNN has achieved incredible results.
 With all the problems written above with a sufficient number of epochs (according to our tests they must be greater than 15) it is possible to reach an accuracy of 100% ( 5 exoplanet in the test set are been predicted correclty ).
 However the SVC fails the recognition of 4 exoplanets ( 1 is predicted correctly ).